So You Want To / Write A Minor MMORPG

 .
 The MMO model has gotten flak in the past because it places a value on The Player's time commitment

 instead of The Player's skill; the MMO wants to drag out gameplay for as long as possible, since that means another month of subscription fees.
 So things that create Fake Difficulty

 .
 Don't be too overt about it, though.
 The game still has to be fun, or at least fun enough that people will overlook the flaws, but it doesn't have to be perfect.
 In fact, that's the point we're trying to make: certain imperfections will be good

 Another issue that needs addressing is Pay To Win

 syndrome.
-While it is nice to offer bonus stuff to players willing to spend some real-world cash on the game and help keep you in business, giving the paying players too much of an advantage, especially if Player Versus Player
+If you're creating a Free to Play game, while it is nice to offer bonus stuff to players willing to spend some real-world cash on the game and help keep you in business, giving the paying players too much of an advantage over non-paying players, especially if Player Versus Player

 is a big draw, will drive people who aren't rich or willing to spend crazy amounts of money on the game away.